llm-bible/llm-bible.github.io/_publications/creswell2022selection.markdown

 citations: 94
 bibkey: creswell2022selection
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2205.09712'}]
-tags: [Few-Shot, Fine-Tuning, Reinforcement Learning]
+tags: [Few-Shot, Fine-Tuning, Ethics and Bias, Prompting]
 ---
 Large language models (LLMs) have been shown to be capable of impressive few-shot generalisation to new tasks.
 However, they still tend to perform